lokeshprasadlavu/Video-Generation-App/README.md

 3. Commit your changes: `git commit -m 'feat: added new feature'`
 4. Push to branch: `git push origin feat/your-feature`
 5. Open a Pull Request 🚀

 ---

-## 📄 License

-This project is licensed under the [MIT License](./LICENSE)
-© 2025 TrustClarity / EComListing-AI Team

----